muratkeremozcan/cypress-crud-api-test/README.md

 For learning purposes, you can check out the branch `base` to start from scratch and follow the guide. `main` has the final version of the repo.
 The code samples are setup to copy paste into the repo and work at every step.

+Follow the blog post at [dev.to](https://dev.to/muratkeremozcan/crud-api-testing-a-deployed-service-with-cypress-using-cy-api-spok-cypress-data-session-cypress-each-4mlg) for guidance.

 ### The Service under test

 The service we are using in this example is Aunt Maria's Pizzeria from the book [Serverless Applications with Node.js](https://www.manning.com/books/serverless-applications-with-node-js).